wingkwong/leetcode-the-hard-way/solutions/0700-0799/0706-design-hashmap-medium.md

 Here another important considerations is when to grow the table or double it's capacity?
 Since we cannot do that for every insert new element, so we it's better to keep some ranges like if the table reaches $50$% of capacity, or $75$% capacity or $90$%.
 As per language implementation is $75$%, so we follow the same here.

 The same goes for reduce or decrease HashMap when we remove elements.
-When the element size is reach $N/4$ capacity ($25$%), we will reduce the capacity to half of the size.
+When the element size is reach $N/4$ capacity i.e, $25$%, we will reduce the capacity to half of the size.

 So HashMap Initial Capacity is set to $16$ and `Load Factor` is set to $75$%, As soon as the size reaches $75$%, Hashmap does table doubling and shrink automatically to $50$% when it reaches elements of size $25$%.